Table of Contents

 A single warhead can demolish a city center.
 A full-fledged nuclear war would threaten life as we know it.

-But the risk of nuclear war isn’t fixed; with the right policies and safeguards, we can help protect against mistakes, accidents, and poor decision-making—and we can work toward a world free from the nuclear threat.
+But with the right policies and safeguards, we can help protect against mistakes, accidents, and poor decision-making—and we can work toward a world free from the nuclear threat.

 In the United States, the president is singlehandedly responsible for the decision to launch a nuclear weapon.
 They are not required to consult with anyone, and no one carries the authority to stop a legal launch order once given.